Hussain Chak: Demography

 As of 2011, Hussain Chak has a total number of 81 houses and population of 439 of which 223 include are males while 216 are females according to the report published by Census India in 2011.
 The literacy rate of Hussain Chak is 83.20%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 52 which is 11.85% of total population of Hussain Chak, and child sex ratio is approximately 677 as compared to Punjab state average of 846.

-Most of the people are from Schedule Caste which constitutes 80.87% of total population in Hussain Chak.
-The town does not have any Schedule Tribe population so far.
+Most of the people are from Schedule Castes which constitute 80.87% of the population.
+The town does not have any Schedule Tribe population.

 As per the report published by Census India in 2011, 123 people were engaged in work activities out of the total population of Hussain Chak which includes 110 males and 13 females.
-According to census survey report 2011, 95.12% workers describe their work as main work and 4.88% workers are involved in Marginal activity providing livelihood for less than 6 months.
+According to census survey report 2011, 95.12% workers describe their work as main work and 4.88% workers are involved in activities providing work for less than six months.

 Education

-The village has a Punjabi medium, co-ed primary school founded in 1972.
-The school provide mid-day meal.
-The school provide free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.